The Dmax gets a GVM Upgrade; what’s the choices?

 Beyond that, a heavy vehicle puts all sorts of excess stress on the components of your vehicle, and will cause issues over time.

-If you are unsure of how the weights all work, we wrote a simple guide that makes it all super easy; Towing capacity; a simple guide to keep you legal.
+If you are unsure of how the weights all work, we wrote a simple guide that makes it all super easy; Simple towing guide for weights.

 In regards to the suspension though, its common to have a Dmax suspension upgrade for towing as they are simply too soft on the rear end (like all new utes) to tow anything with a heavy tow ball weight.